Is Voxx a Good Wheel? Hidden Quality Features You Should Know

 How do Voxx wheels compare in weight to other brands?

-Voxx wheels are significantly lighter than many competitors.
-For example, a 20x9 Voxx wheel weighs about 20 pounds, compared to similar Factory Reproductions wheels weighing 37 pounds.
-This weight reduction can improve vehicle performance and handling.
+Voxx wheels are notably lighter than many competitors.
+A 20x9 Voxx wheel weighs about 20 pounds, compared to roughly 37 pounds for a similar Factory Reproductions wheel.
+That reduced unsprung weight improves acceleration, braking, and handling response.

 What types of vehicles are Voxx wheels best suited for?

-Voxx offers wheels for various vehicle types, including European passenger cars, GM trucks/SUVs, luxury vehicles, and tuners.
-They have specific series like the Denali for GM trucks and SUVs, and the MGA series for passenger vans and SUVs with higher load capacities.
+Voxx offers wheels for a wide range of vehicles, including European passenger cars, GM trucks and SUVs, luxury vehicles, and tuners.
+Specific lines include the Denali series for GM trucks and SUVs and the MGA series for passenger vans and SUVs needing higher load capacities.

 What warranty does Voxx offer on their wheels?